Written and first recorded by The Wailing Wailers (1967).

 Also recorded by Bob Marley & the Wailers (1973).

-“Johnny Nash began as a Pop singer in the 1950s.
-He released four albums for ABC-Paramount, beginning in 1958, and 20 singles between 1958-1964 on a variety of labels such as Groove, Chess, Argo and Warners.
-Nash also enjoyed success as an actor early in his career appearing in the screen version of playwright Louis S. Peterson’s Take a Giant Step.
-Nash won a Silver Sail Award for his performance from the Locarno International Film Festival.
+“Johnny Nash began as a pop singer in the 1950s.
+He released four albums for ABC-Paramount, beginning in 1958, and 20 singles between 1958-1964 on a variety of labels such as Groove, Chess, Argo and Warners – a 1957 single, ‘A Very Special Love’, was his highest-charting (#23) until the late ’60s.
+Nash also enjoyed success as an actor early in his career appearing in the screen version of playwright Louis S. Peterson’s Take a Giant Step, winning a Silver Sail Award in 1959 for his performance at the Locarno International Film Festival.

 Johnny Nash, “Stir It Up” (1973):